trojanspike/cordovaCache/README.md

 cordova cache
 =============

-Javascript class for cordova app caching using file system api
+Javascript class for cordova app caching using file system api.
+Note: It would be bad practice to use this for caching sensitive data like user passwords , user API keys etc.

 ### Usage
 ```js